rohitag04/agarwal_rohit_python_2017/Final Exam/Read ME.md

   - Read all companies stock & weather csv file.
   - Merged tham all outerly using Date column.
   - Created new CSV name weatherStock csv that contain stock & weather data.
-  - Read the new csv and filtered the data dropping year 2017 an we have less data fro that year.
+  - Read the new csv and filtered the data dropping year 2017 as we have less data for that year.
   - Created the new name stockWeather CSV and calculated Mean base of year for all years.
   - Used Plotly Graph Object Bar Plot function in order to create plot.